 Visual C++ Language Reference (C++/CX)

-C++/WinRT is a new, standard C++17 language projection for Windows Runtime APIs.
-It's available in the latest Windows 10 SDK from version 1803 onward.
+C++/WinRT is the recommended alternative to C++/CX.
+It is a new, standard C++17 language projection for Windows Runtime APIs, available in the latest Windows 10 SDK from version 1803 onward.
 C++/WinRT is implemented entirely in header files, and designed to provide you with first-class access to the modern Windows API.

 With C++/WinRT, you can both consume and author Windows Runtime APIs using any standards-compliant C++17 compiler.
 C++/WinRT typically performs better and produces smaller binaries than any other language option for the Windows Runtime.
 We will continue to support C++/CX and WRL, but highly recommend that new applications use C++/WinRT.
 For more information, see C++/WinRT.